HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 ::: warning

-In order to ensure that the Hook calling domain and the calling domain within the Host App are isolated from each other, exceptions can only be thrown to the Host App in the **beforeHook** and **afterHook** callback method bodies.
+In order to ensure that the Hook calling domain and the calling domain within the Host App are isolated from each other, exceptions can only be thrown to the Host App in the **before** and **after** callback method bodies.

 :::